HSubbu/flower_classification_project/README.md

 As the basic Tensorflow model is heavy , the model was converted to a light weight tensorflow lite model using convert.py script. https://github.com/HSubbu/flower_classification_project/blob/main/convert.py *It is noted that i created a virtual environment in my local machine using conda (called tensorlfow-cpu) and all dependencies were installed inside the VE*.
+I create a requirements.txt with all dependencies using cmd $pipreqs <project dir>

 To deploy the model , a python library *streamlit* was used . https://github.com/HSubbu/flower_classification_project/blob/main/streamlit_app.py